VanDerGinst Law seeks to recover damages for injuries sustained when the client was shopping in the garden center at Menards.

 We never have a conflict of interest in representing our injury clients because we do not represent insurance companies.

 But we DO employ former insurance adjusters and insurance defense attorneys who know the tricks of the trade.
-We put that knowledge to work for you!
+We use that knowledge to get the best compensation for you!

 At VanDerGinst Law we focus on injury law.